rcurran1/istio.github.io/_blog/2018/soft-multitenancy.md

 Options 1, 2 and 4 either can't be properly supported without code changes or don't fully address the use cases.
 Current Istio capabilities are well suited to providing option 3 so this blog will focus on that option.
 Best practices for deploying multiple tenant applications per cluster require the use of a namespace.
-Namespace-based scoping is already supported in Istio modules.
-Therefore code changes are not required to support option 3.
+Since namespace-based scoping is already supported in Istio modules, no code changes are required to support option 3.
 This blog will provide a high level description of the requirements to deploy multiple Istio control planes (one per tenant) on a single Kubernetes cluster.